statgenlmu/jaatha/README.md

 simulation method are given in the [Custom Simulation Method HowTo][3].
 Both tutorials are also included as vignettes in the CRAN package.

 If you want to follow the development of Jaatha, you can do so on [GitHub][4].
-Also, Paul posts development updates under [#jaatha on Google Plus][5].

 Installation